 Buy the beautiful Paperback (there is no ebook)

 The book is a beautiful thing, printed by Park Lane Press using Waterless litho technology for better quality and minimal environmental impact.
 So we are not making an ebook.
-Although it's not published until 19th March, you can buy it here now at the pre-publication price of £12 + postage .
-On publication the price will revert to £15.
+Buy it here now at a 20% discount.

 Imprint: Triarchy Press

 Format: Paperback ~ Extent: 120pp. ~ Size: 15.6 x 23.4 cm